ZapriteApp/zaprite-for-woocommerce/zaprite-payment-gateway/readme.txt

 == Additional Notes ==

 Zaprite is not affiliated with or endorsed by WooCommerce, WordPress, or any cryptocurrency entities.
 This plugin is developed and maintained by independent developers.

+== Frequently Asked Questions ==

+See the blog for FAQ's https://blog.zaprite.com/how-to-connect-your-woocommerce-store/

+== Screenshots ==

+1. The API key from Zaprite for WooCommerce
+2. Configure the plugin
+3. Checkout using Zaprite